chembl/EnsembleFlex/README.md

 executed as Docker image.
 Documentation is provided via this `README.md` and an additional `user_guide.md` file.
-- **I**nteroperable: The code is constructed in a building block manner, where all steps of the workflow can be executed by hand through scripts having the same execution syntax (see `user_guide.md`), ensuring for customizability and interoperability.
+- **I**nteroperable: The code is constructed in a building block manner, where all steps of the workflow can be executed independently via command line execution of scripts having a consistent execution syntax (see `user_guide.md`), ensuring for customizability and interoperability.
+- **R**eusable: All provided scripts are well documented with execution information in the file headers.
-- **R**eusable: The provided scripts are wrapped into a complete workflow, executable through a user interface.
+The provided scripts are wrapped into a complete workflow, executable through a browser-based graphical user interface, that does not require any coding experience.
-Environment reproducibility is achieved through installation with a conda-lock file and a docker image.
+Environment reproducibility is achieved through installation with a conda-lock file and full isolation through Docker.

 ### Copyright and licensing information
 This program is distributed under a permissive open source licence (MIT).
 A copy is provided in file `LICENSE`.

-[//]: # (&#40;GNU General Public License, version 3 &#40;GPL-3.0&#41;&#41;.
-A copy is provided in file `LICENSE_GPL-3.txt`.)

 ### Contact information
 The author Melanie Schneider can be contacted at melanie@ebi.ac.uk.